-To date TerraX has collected approximately 1740 surface (grab, chip and minor channel) samples for assay.
+In these early programs, TerraX collected approximately 1740 surface (grab, chip and minor channel) samples for assay.
 Gold results are shown in Figure 2 below; it is apparent that gold is widely distributed throughout the YCG.
 Most mineralization occurs on north to northeast-trending (000 to 030° trending), sub-vertical structures, although locally northwest-trending structures are important, particularly in the Crestaurum area.
 Structures observed on surface consist of 0.5 to 15 m wide zones of iron carbonate alteration, with or without sericite or chlorite.
 One or more quartz veins typically occur within the structure; such veins can be up to 1 m wide and have varying amounts of pyrite, arsenopyrite and base metal sulphides (galena, sphalerite, less commonly chalcopyrite).
-Bands of semi-massive sulphide up to 1 m wide are common in the northern part of the property and less common in the south-central part of the property (Figures 3 and 4).
-Gold results are described below with reference to Figures 2 to 4; additional diagrams are available on the TerraX website.
+Bands of semi-massive sulphide up to 1 m wide are common in the northern part of the property and less common in the southern part.
+A concentration of gold on numerous structures has led TerraX to define a "Core Gold Area" in the south-central part of the property (Figures 1 and 2).
+Gold results are described below with reference to Figures 1 to 1; additional diagrams are available on the TerraX website.